valentin2105/Kubernetes-Saltstack/README.md

 #### The recommended configuration is :

-- one Kubernetes-Master (Salt-Master & Minion)
+- one or three Kubernetes-Master (Salt-Master & Minion)

 - one or more Kubernetes-Workers (Salt-minion)